 , The Advocates for Human Rights and The Bulgarian Gender Research Foundation (BGRF), 2008, p.
 47 (citations omitted).

-Drafters should require the appropriate ministerial branch or department consult with police, prosecutors, judges, health and education professionals to develop regulations, guidelines and other protocols for implementation within a specified timeframe of the law’s entry into force.
-(See: UN Handbook, Section 3.2.6) The promulgating body should consult and work closely with non-governmental organizations and victims’ advocates.
-Overall, these policies should seek to mainstream the police response, so that law enforcement uses the same trainings, educational materials and risk assessment model.
-Laws should require police protocols, regulations and guidelines include the following minimum elements:
+Drafters should require the appropriate ministerial branch or department to consult with police, prosecutors, judges, and health and education professionals to develop regulations, guidelines and other protocols for implementation of laws on “honour” crimes within a specified timeframe of the law’s’ entry into force.
+(See: UN Handbook for Legislation on Violence against Women, Section 3.2.6) The promulgating body should consult and work closely with non-governmental organizations and victims’ advocates.
+These policies should provide for a collaborative, coordinated response among the various relevant sectors.
+For example, in the Netherlands, police, prosecutors, and a women’s shelter have developed a joint protocol for combating “honour” crimes.
+(See: Combating Honour Crimes in Europe: Manual for Policy Makers, Institutions, and Civil Society, SURGIR Foundation, 2011-2012, p.25) Overall, these policies should seek to mainstream the police response, so that all law enforcement uses the same trainings, educational materials and risk assessment model.
+Laws should require police protocols, regulations and guidelines to include the following minimum elements:

 - A common definition of “honour” crimes and killings that comports with a national definition.
 Where there is no national definition, policies may define “honour” crimes and killings as “any form of violence against women and girls, in the name of traditional codes of so-called honour.”
 (See: Section on Defining “Honour” Crimes and “Honour” Killings)